 Below we see another serious and according to Robert Adams successful 1933 attempt to produce a transistor – by Robert George Adams, founder of the New Zealand Section of the Institute of Electrical and Electronic Engineers (IEEE).

 Note: There are striking similarities between this experimental method and the method used by Bardeen, Brattain, and Shockley.

-beatriceco.com tells us that the website of Dr Robert G. Adams states that he designed a crystal amplifier at the age of thirteen years, when he lived at Hastings, New Zealand.
+beatriceco.com tells us that the (now defunct) website of Dr Robert G. Adams states that he designed a crystal amplifier at the age of thirteen years, when he lived at Hastings, New Zealand.
 A photograph of his set-up is shown on his website along with the diagram reproduced here with acknowledgement.
-His website is no longer available.

 Connections to the crystal made use of the then-available vertical cantilever type cat’s whisker holders, providing stable connections to the central junction and input and output points.
 Two different methods of interconnection between two crystals gave no apparent difference in performance.
 Adams stresses that it never occurred to him to pursue any patent action simply because the invention was already in the public domain.
 In his view it was obviously un-patentable by anybody (Bell Labs notwithstanding).